spolcyn/asl-flashcards/docs/docs.md

 3. Use the Anki menus to select "Import" (on a Mac, as of this writing, that's `File -> Import`.
 4. Select the CSV you downloaded from the app after splitting your videos.
+    1. Note that the first column of the CSV is the word, and the second column is the path to the video file for that word.
 5. Select the card type to import to (`Basic (and reversed card)` is recommended).
 6. Click `Import`.